NextGenSoftwareUK/OASIS-API-Javascipt-Package/README.md

 ## Overview

-The WEB4 OASIS API enables you to integrate your unity project with everything else such as all blockchains, holochain & much more.
-It also provides SSO, load balancing, auto failover, auto replication, zero downtime, zero lag, infinite players and more.
+The WEB4 OASIS API enables you to integrate your project with everything else (WEB2 & WEB3) such as all blockchains, holochain & much more.
+It also provides SSO, load balancing, auto failover, auto replication, zero downtime, zero lag, infinite players and much more!

-The WEB4 OASIS API seeks to connect anything to everything within the realms of current possibilities (including EOSIO, Ethereum, Holochain, SOLID, ActivityPub, IPFS, Telos, SEEDS, ThreeFold & many more!).
+The WEB4 OASIS API seeks to connect anything to everything within the realms of current possibilities (including EOSIO, Ethereum, Solana, Holochain, SOLID, ActivityPub, IPFS, Telos, SEEDS, ThreeFold & many more!).
 It is unity consciousnes expressed within the technical sphere.

 WEB 4 OASIS API is a fully distributed decentralised fault tolerant load balanced integrated API that runs across the full Internet acting as an abstraction layer over everything and serves as a network of networks.